avioconsulting/ess-maven-plugin/README.md

 ## Changing the web service type

-If you change the web service type (e.g. from 2 way synchronous to 1 way), the job definition gets updated but not the job request.
-You'll need to manually delete the job requests (including the parent requests) and then run again.
-The code for the plugin could be altered to detect if the job type is changing and then cancel and resubmit the request.
+If you change the web service type (e.g. from 2 way synchronous to 1 way), the job definition is supposed to be updated with the new job type but that does not appeat to hapepn.
+The job request also does not update.
+You'll need to manually delete the job requests (including the parent requests) and job definitions and then run again

+A TODO for the plugin is to detect if the job type is changing and if so: cancel exists requests, remove the job definition, then allow the job definition + requests to be recreated.